What you pay for drugs

 - Amounts exceeding the allowed amount for drugs paid to non-network pharmacies.
 (This is called balance billing.)

 - Drugs and products not covered by the plan.
-See Guidelines for Drugs Not Covered.
+See Guidelines for drugs UMP does not cover.

 - Costs for medical services, including drugs covered under the medical benefit.
 (See how the medical out-of-pocket limit works.)